-3.2 Outcomes, Targets, and Tasks:
+3.2 Objectives, Tasks, Products:

-In this section you will list each Outcome described above along with its associated Targets and Tasks.
-Targets specify in more detail what is to be accomplished to help meet the Outcome and Tasks describe the specific activities that will be performed to accomplish each Target.
-Each Target should have at least one associated Task to be performed to accomplish the Target.
-Tasks are specific activities that have milestones, outputs, responsible parties, and costs.
-The following is an example of the Outcome, Targets, and accompanying Tasks in the prescribed format.
+In this section you will list each Objective described above along with its associated Tasks and Products.
+Tasks specify in more detail what is to be accomplished to help meet the Objective and Products describe the specific activities that will be performed to accomplish each Task.
+Each Task should have at least one associated Product to be performed to accomplish the Task.
+Products are specific activities that have milestones, outputs, responsible parties, and costs.
+The following is an example of the Objective,

+Tasks, and accompanying Products in the prescribed format.
-• Outcome: Through the development and implementation of riparian grazing plans, reduce E. coli and nutrient (total nitrogen and total phosphorus) loading in Wet Creek by 5% in the short-term (3 years), and ultimately reduce E. coli and nutrient loading in Wet Creek by 25% so that State water quality criteria for contact recreation and cold water fishery designated uses are fully supported (10 -12 years).

-o Target 1: Efficient Project Administration.
+- Objective: Through the development and implementation of riparian grazing plans, reduce E. coli and nutrient (total nitrogen and total phosphorus) loading in Wet Creek by 5% in the short-term (3 years), and ultimately reduce E. coli and nutrient loading in Wet Creek by 25% so that State water quality criteria for contact recreation and cold water fishery designated uses are fully supported (10 -12 years). - o Task 1: Efficient Project Administration.

+Product #1: Administration

-Task #1: Administration Task Description: The Sponsor will Adm The Sponsor will Administer project, submit reimbursement requests, keep all records, file all reports, and obtain any necessary permits.
-Task Outputs: Timely reimbursement, complete progress reports with each reimbursement request , complete semi-annual and annual reports.
-Cost: Federal (319) Funds: \$1,000 Non-Federal Match: \$3,000 Other Federal Funds: Other Federal Funds: \$0 Total Task Cost: \$4,000
+Product Description: The Sponsor will Admi The Sponsor will Administer project, submit reimbursement requests,

+keep all records, file all keep all records, file all reports, and obtain any necessary permits.

+Product Outputs: Timely reimbursement.
+Timely reimbursement, complete progress reports with each

+reimbursement request. , complete semi-annual and annual reports.

+Cost: Federal (319) Funds: \$1,000

+Non-Federal Match: \$3,000

+Other Federal Funds: ther Federal Funds: \$0

+Total Task Cost: \$4,000

-Target 2: Complete grazing management plans on 25,000 acres of rangeland, irrigated pasture, and wet meadow pasture adjacent to Wet Creek.
+Task 2: Complete grazing management plans on 25,000 acres of rangeland, irrigated pasture, and wet meadow pasture adjacent to Wet Creek.

-Task #2: Grazing Management Inventories Task Description: The NRCS and district The NRCS and district staff will complete the rangeland and pasture condition inventories o condition inventories on 25,000 acres of the watershed.
+Product #2: Grazing Management Inventories Product Description: The NRCS and district The NRCS and district staff will complete the rangeland and pasture condition inventories o condition inventories on 25,000 acres of the watershed.
 Inventories to be completed in 4 mon be completed in 4 months.
-Task Outputs: Resource inventory des Resource inventory descriptions -Inventories on aerial photo base maps.
-Cost: Federal (319) Funds: \$10,000 Non-Federal Match: Non-Federal Match: \$10,000 Other Federal Funds: Other Federal Funds: \$25,000 Total Task Cost: \$45,000
+Product Outputs: Resource inventory des Resource inventory descriptions -Inventories on aerial photo base maps.
+Cost: Federal (319) Funds: \$10,000 Non-Federal Match: \$10,000 Other Federal Funds: other Federal Funds: \$25,000 Total Task Cost: \$45,000

-Task #3: Grazing Management Planning Task Description: District and participating landowners will complete rangeland and pasture management plans for 25,000 acres of land.
-Management plans will include BMPs such as fencing, streambank shaping, plantings, water development, riparian area pastures, planned grazir systems, and proper grazing use.
+Product #3: Grazing Management Planning Product Description: District and participating landowners will complete rangeland and pasture management plans for 25,000 acres of land.
+Management plans will include BMPs such as fencing, streambank shaping, plantings, water development, riparian area pastures, planned grazing systems, and proper grazing use.
 Management plans will be completed in 6 months.

-Task Outputs: Approved grazing management plans on 25,000 acres.
+Product Outputs: Approved grazing mar Approved grazing management plans on 25,000 acres.

 Cost: Federal (319) Funds: \$0

 Non-Federal Match: \$20,000

 Other Federal Funds: \$0

 Total Task Cost: \$20,000

-Target 3: Increase awareness, knowledge, and buy-in of Wet Creek landowners on riparian area management and water quality through an effective information and education program.
+Task 3: Increase awareness, knowledge, and buy-in of Wet Creek landowners on riparian area management and water quality through an effective information and education program.
 Publish results in information fact sheet for statewide distribution.
 Include volunteer monitoring in project monitoring report.

-Task #4: Field Tours Task Description: Conduct a minimum of Conduct a minimum of two, half-day field tours of riparian management demonstra ation sites; each tour having a minimum of 15 attendees (citizens fron n the watershed) and a presence by county extension, NRCS, State e DANR, and Game, Fish, and Parks.
-Task Outputs: Minimum of 30 attende ees on tours resulting in increased awareness and citizen buy-in to su apport outputs for other project tasks.
+Product #4: Field Tours Product #4: Field Tours Product Description: Conduct a minimum of two, half-day field tours of riparian management demonstra management demonstration sites; each tour having a minimum of 15 attendees (citizens fron n the watershed) and a presence by county extension, NRCS, State extension, NRCS, State DANR, and Game, Fish, and Parks.
+Product Outputs: Minimum of 30 attendees on tours resulting in increased awareness and citizen buy-in to su pport outputs for other project tasks.
 One information fact sheet, 500 copies for distribution.
 Cost: Federal (319) Funds: \$600 Non-Federal Match: \$800 Other Federal Funds: \$0 Total Task Cost: \$1,400